>

 What happens to a car if unused for a year or more?

-After a year, as well as the other issues listed above, it is likely that some rubber perishing on hoses, bushed and tyres will have occurred.
-This may present itself in small leaks on coolant, vacuum or air conditioning hoses, as well as creaking/knocking suspension.
+This may present itself in small leaks on coolant, vacuum or air conditioning hoses, and creaking/knocking suspension.

 To fix a car that has been left for over a year, it would probably need new tyres, some new suspension bushes, a new battery and a substantial inspection from a mechanic.